Giuseppe Ciarrapico

 Giuseppe Ciarrapico (28 January 1934 – 14 April 2019) was an Italian entrepreneur, publisher and politician.
 He was president of the football club AS Roma from 1991 and 1993, and a senator of Italy for Silvio Berlusconi's The People of Freedom party in 2008–2012.
 Ciarrapico was convicted and imprisoned several times due to his involvement in financial scandals.

 Biography

-Ciarrapico was born in Rome, but grew up in Ciociaria.
-A supporter of Fascism in his youth, he was the printer for the manifestoes of the Italian neo-Fascist party, MSI, in his printing plant at Cassino.
+Ciarrapico was born in Rome but grew up in Ciociaria.
+A supporter of Italian fascism in his youth, he was the printer for the manifestoes of the Italian neo-Fascist party, MSI, in his printing plant at Cassino.
 His publishing house also released revisionist books and pamphlets.
 Later in his life became nearer to Giulio Andreotti's right-wing current within Democrazia Cristiana (then Italy's major centre party).